nikitaNotvas/Blog/index.md

-ZE NOT FUNNY BLOG WILL BE ABOUT MY NOT FUNNY ADVENTURE IN TA ZA CODING.
+ZE NOT FUNNY BLOG WILL BE ABOUT MY NOT FUNNY ADVENTURE IN TA CODING.
 Here you will see new and not new things which I have learned and used in coding.
 Some times I will post something about games I have recantly played for example: